 Design of Sectional Garage Doors

-Most residential sectional garage doors come with three, four, or five sections.
+Most residential sectional garage doors come with four or five sections.
 These sections are stacked vertically, being held together with hinges along the length of the sections.
 Hinges allow the sections to pivot as the garage door opens.
 The resulting garage door seals tightly against the opening.

 A Practical and Versatile Garage Door